CluedIn-io/CluedIn.Documentation/_docs/00-gettingStarted/30-docker-local.md

 ## Introduction

 This will show you how to install CluedIn on your local machine by running it inside Docker.
-CluedIn is a complex application, with many moving parts, so you will need to ensure you have adequate resources on the machine you intend to run it on.
+CluedIn is an application with many services, so you will need to ensure you have adequate resources on the machine you intend to run it on.

 ### Requirements